paul-lrr/nifty-crop-mover-xsplit/README.md

 Given an item on the XSplit stage that has been cropped to fit a layout, this extension allows you to move and scale the item without moving its frame.
 It should work with any type of source (image, video, camera, html, etc.) and accurately represent items rotated in the Z axis (ie. 2D rotation) in 90° increments as well as arbitrary angles.

 ### Example
-Without Nifty Crop | With Nifty crop
+Without Nifty Crop Mover | With Nifty Crop Mover
 -------------------|--------------
 ![Before](media/crop-demo-before.gif)|![After](media/crop-demo-after.gif)